buildingSMART/IFC4.3.x-development/docs/templates/Object Attributes/Object Occurrence Attributes/Spatial Element Attributes/Site Attributes/README.md

 Site Attributes
 ===============

-A site may be located according to latitute, longitute, elevation, land title designation, and/or postal address.
+A site may be located according to latitude, longitude, elevation, land title designation, and/or postal address.

 ```
 concept {